Virginia lawmakers vote to ban guns at state Capitol | WTOP

 Virginia’s Constitution blocks lawmakers from being arrested during legislative sessions except for egregious crimes, and Pike said Capitol Police will not arrest any lawmakers who violate the gun ban.

 Previously, anyone with a valid concealed handgun permit was allowed to bring a gun into the Capitol.
-Weapons were banned in certain parts of the building, which was designed by former President Thomas Jefferson, including the Senate gallery and the governor’s office on the third floor.
+Weapons were banned in certain parts of the building, which was designed by President Thomas Jefferson, including the Senate gallery and the governor’s office on the third floor.

+One Democratic committee member cited two past incidents in arguing for the new ban.

 In 2006, a Republican delegate’s handgun accidentally discharged in his office and was stopped by a bulletproof vest hanging on the door.
-And, in 2017, a Republican state senator left his gun behind in a conference room.
+And in 2017, a Republican state senator left his gun behind in a conference room.

 Virginia Gov. Ralph Northam has banned guns from other state buildings, continuing a policy started by his predecessor, former Gov. Terry McAuliffe, in 2015.